bradallenfisher/dmd-course-materials/projects/narrative_project_social_design_option.md

 ### Define

 1. Choose one of the category responses.
 Write the response as a short sentence, **"In 50 years, "** .
-An example setence would be *In 50 years, the world will restore all of the world's endangered wildlife species to healthy populations.*
+An example sentence would be *In 50 years, the world will restore all of the world's endangered wildlife species to healthy populations.*

 ### Develop

-1. You will now use Twine to create a fictional, yet plausible narrative that describes how this imagined future you have described came to be.
-For example, shape-shifting lizard people is not a plausibility.
+1. You will now use Twine to create a fictional, yet ***plausible*** narrative that describes how this imagined future you have described came to be.
+For example, shape-shifting lizard people are not plausible, but technology being developed that allows a person to change their appearance at will could be.
+  -

 ### Deliver

+1. Post the web link of your Twine narrative to the Studio Project feed for the class to review.
-1. Download the Twine file and submit to the project Dropbox.
+2. Download the Twine file and submit to the project Dropbox.
 Post the URL to the Studio page for your classmates to review.

 ## Citation
 **Adapted from:** THINK CRITICALLY - ACT CREATIVELY: HARNESSING THE POWER OF FICTION FOR SOCIAL GOOD.
 Accessed on October 10, 2016. http://byanymedia.org/works/mapp/activity-1?path=activities